Sponsorship Programs Impact Your Business

 Knowing this will help you determine the type of sponsorship program that makes the most sense for your firm or brand.
 For example, if your firm manufacturers a product that is mostly used by moms with children, then look for activities that appeal to those moms.
 In some cases, although mom is the purchaser, the person who actually uses the product is the child or the spouse.
 In this example, you need to focus your sponsorship dollars on your end user and they will influence the purchaser (mom).
 Or in the case of business to business, your target may be the person who signs the contract for your firm’s services or it might be the person who place the orders.

-2) What type of marketing outreach does your competition get involved with?
+2) What type of marketing outreach & sponsorships does your competition get involved with?

-3) What is your overall strategic plan for your business?
+3) What is your overall strategic plan for your business & where does a sponsorship fit into it?

 You should create a strategic plan each year, which would include your firm’s, or brand’s, communication objectives.
 During this process, you would also determine whether a sponsorship fits with your short and long term plans.